nsrau/azure-docs.it-it/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

   - [PCLStorage]

-Per praticità, questo esempio usa la libreria [PCLStorage], che però non è richiesta da Azure Mobile Apps SDK per client.
+For convenience, this sample uses the [PCLStorage] library, but it is not required by the Azure Mobile Apps client SDK.

 [PCLStorage]: https://www.nuget.org/packages/PCLStorage/

-###<a name="add-iplatform"></a>Aggiungere l'interfaccia IPlatform
+###<a name="<a-name="add-iplatform"></a>add-iplatform-interface"></a><a name="add-iplatform"></a>Add IPlatform interface

-Creare una nuova interfaccia `IPlatform` nel progetto di libreria portabile principale.
-Viene seguito il modello [Xamarin.Forms DependencyService] per caricare la classe specifica della piattaforma in fase di esecuzione.
-Successivamente si aggiungeranno le implementazioni specifiche della piattaforma in ogni progetto client.
+Create a new interface `IPlatform` in the main portable library project.
+This follows the [Xamarin.Forms DependencyService] pattern to load the right platform-specific class at runtime.
+You will later add platform-specific implementations in each of the client projects.

-1. Aggiungere le istruzioni using seguenti:
+1. Add the following using statements:

         using Microsoft.WindowsAzure.MobileServices.Files;
         using Microsoft.WindowsAzure.MobileServices.Files.Metadata;
         using Microsoft.WindowsAzure.MobileServices.Sync;

-2. Sostituire l'implementazione con il codice seguente:
+2. Replace the implementation with the following:

         public interface IPlatform
         {